Overview of today’s material

 HMMs theory

-• Returning to our simulation example, let’s include a temporal trend in the transition probabilities
+• Returning to our simulated example, let’s include a temporal trend in the transition probabilities

 • We assume trend is linear in logit space